JSriddles/javascript-basic/README.md

 ```

 ### level medium
-1. See the following `html` page
+1. See the following `html` page. clicking on button x should log: `button x clicked`.
-    - What will be printed to the console if Button 1 is clicked, and why?
+    - what 2 issues can you find in this page?
-    - How would you solve this issue?
+    - How would you solve this issues?
 ```
 <!DOCTYPE html>
 <html>